 So this is incredibly powerful, right?
-Clear success, except when you start looking at behavior.
-At the beginning of the program, 11% of us were complying with this recommendation.
-At the end of the program, 10 years later, it was still 11%.
-So it had no effect on behavior.
+Clear success, except when you start looking at behaviour.
+At the beginning of the programme, 11% of us were complying with this recommendation.
+At the end of the programme, 10 years later, it was still 11%.
+So it had no effect on behaviour.

-TANYA OTT: The CDC ended the program in 2008 and started a new one the next year called Fruits and Veggies More Matters.
+TANYA OTT: The CDC ended the programme in 2008 and started a new one the next year called Fruits and Veggies More Matters.
 The idea being that we shouldn’t just be shooting for five [servings of] fruits or veggies a day.
 We all need as much as possible.
-After that new program started, fruit and vegetable consumption actually went down.
+After that new programme started, fruit and vegetable consumption actually went down.

-WENDY WOOD: More and more people continue to be convinced, but we're just not changing our behavior.
+WENDY WOOD: More and more people continue to be convinced, but we're just not changing our behaviour.
 And there's lots of good reasons for that.